 During comprehension, children build on knowledge learnt in previous years with the difficulty of the text increasing throughout the school.
 We want to create a communal approach to reading, which allows the children to enter discussions about characters and events in the text relating them to other books they have read and their own lives.
 Reading is weaved throughout our curriculum giving the children the opportunity to expand their vocabulary in all subjects.
 At Brooklands Farm we use Accelerated reader and myON to ensure and support children to have the widest range of books freely available to them and are learning and progressing in their own developmental stage.

 Independent reading books support children at an individual level and are carefully chosen by teachers to aid and challenge our pupils.
 We use a variety of different materials and stimulus to enable our children to develop a love of reading.
-Our independent reading stage books are from the Oxford Tree and Rigby Star reading schemes, and provide pupils with opportunities to engage with both fiction, poetry and non-fiction materials.

 We want the children of Brooklands Farm to leave us as confident, fluent readers who begin their time with us by ‘learning to read’ and leave us ‘reading to learn!’